lamberta/devkit-doc/api/appengine.md

 ### launchUI ()

-A user defined function that serves as the entry point for applications built on the Game Closure SDK.
+A user defined function that serves as the entry point for applications built on the Game Closure DevKit.
 This is executed after the scene graph has been constructed, the `initUI` function is called, and the splash screen has been removed.
 This is where your game entry point logic should be